typicode/hotel/README.md

 2. Run `hotel stop && hotel start`
 3. Refresh your network settings

-## Sponsorship
+## Patreon

-Development of Hotel is generously supported by contributions from people.
-If you are benefiting from my projects and would like to help keep them financially sustainable, please visit [Patreon](https://patreon.com/typicode).
+If you are benefiting from hotel and would like to help keep them sustainable, you can support its development on [Patreon](https://patreon.com/typicode).

 ## Video